CiscoTestAutomation/getting-started/source/quickstart/keyconcepts.rst

     The term *object* refers to an entity that the |pyATS| ecosystem can access and act on.
 You can think of an object as a "container" of information, with actual values.

    Key-value pair
     A key-value pair is a set of linked data, where the key is an identifier and the value is the actual information.
-For example, ``Device name: nx-osv-1`` has the key "Device name" and the value "nx-osv-1".
+For example, ``Device name: nx-osv-1`` has the key ``Device name`` and the value ``nx-osv-1``.

    |pyATS| packages
     The |pyATS| ecosystem is available externally through `Cisco DevNet <https://developer.cisco.com/pyats/>`_.
 We release slightly different packages for internal and external users to ensure that the packages work correctly in different environments.
 Differences include: